brettz9/unicode-input-toolconverter/README.md

 ## High priority to-dos (toward restoring functionality)

-1. Service worker / Unihan download saving into indexedDB
-2. Move out description code in `UnicodeConverter.js` to `charrefunicodeDb` or other database-aware utility.
+1. Move out description code in `UnicodeConverter.js` to `charrefunicodeDb` or other database-aware utility.
-3. Split up `unicodecharref.js`
-4. Restore starting with `unicodecharref.js` and then `charrefConverters.js`.
+1. Restore starting with `unicodecharref.js` and then `charrefConverters.js`.

-## Possible to-dos
+    1. Split up `unicodecharref.js`
+1. Improve slow **font retrieval** so can reenable; need to do equivalent for other OS' or at least disable for them
+1. Cypress tests and coverage

+## To-dos - medium priority

 1. ONGOING: Get **l10n** completed (only en-US, hu-HU, pt-BR, sv-SE were completed)

-1. Conversion to/from **6-digit JavaScript escapes**
 1. **Protocol handler**:
     <https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/protocol_handlers>
-1. Create (reactive) **Web Components** (hyperHTML?) so that besides internal clarity, could reuse as pop-up script browser or character picker
-1. Improve slow **font retrieval** so can reenable; need to do equivalent for other OS' or at least disable for them
+1. Compatibility with WebAppFind AtYourCommand so can **receive `postMessage`** to prepopulate entity conversion or chart item to browse
 1. After HTML conversion, restore as browser add-on, but as **webextensions**
     1. Allow adding specific characters or sequences thereof to global system **key commands**

+1. Conversion to/from **6-digit JavaScript escapes**
+1. Create (reactive) **Web Components** (hyperHTML?) so that besides internal clarity, could reuse as pop-up script browser or character picker
 1. Make **in-place context-menu-activated textbox conversions**

 ## Lower-priority to-dos